archesproject/arches-dev-training/slides/03-precourse-django.md

 ## What is Django?

-#### The web framework for perfectionists with deadlines
+- "The web framework for perfectionists with deadlines"
 - Full-featured Python server-side web framework.
-- Well documented
-- Active community
+- Strong documentation & community
-- It offers:
+- Features:
     - Authentication
     - ORM and database migrations
     - Template language
     - Admin interface
-    - Internationalization
+    - Internationalization/Localization
-    - Dev server
+    - Development server
-    - GeoDjango (spatial datatypes: Geography and Geometry)
+    - Support for spatial data
-    - Email support
+    - Email/Messaging
     - and more ...

 ---

 ## VirtualEnv

-Typically Django projects are typically run in a virtual environment
+Django projects are typically run inside of a virtual environment

 ```bash
 pip install virtualenv